Families of self-inverse functions and dilogarithm identities: Further identities obtained via gemini identities

 Ramanujan discovered a number of remarkable evaluations for two-term combinations of dilogarithms with rational arguments \cite[pp.\ 323--326]{Berndt1994}.
-We prove one these evaluations from Ramanujan with our five term-identity.
-We also give the initial values for deriving two other Ramanujan's identities.
-Next, we perform a detailed proof by applying our five-term gemini-identity to Ramanujan's identity shown below.
+These discoveries due to Ramanujan may be proved, through our gemini function-based methods, as below.